 This credit is based on a taxpayer's qualified investment in a vacant industrial facility located in a designated industrial recovery site.
 If the Indiana Economic Development Corporation approves the application and the plan for rehabilitation, you are entitled to a credit based on the "qualified investment."
 The minimum age for a facility to be eligible for this credit has been reduced from 20 years to 15 years.
-This credit is available to pass-through entities, such as members of partnerships and S corporations.
+This credit is available to passthrough entities such as S corporations, partnerships, limited liability companies, etc.

 Note.
-Effective July 1, 2019, except for in situations described in the next sentence, a taxpayer is entitled to receive this credit only for a qualified investment made before January 1, 2020.
+Except for in situations described in the next sentence, a taxpayer is entitled to receive this credit only for a qualified investment made before January 1, 2020.
 A taxpayer is entitled to receive a credit for a qualified investment made after December 31, 2019, and before January 1, 2030, if the taxpayer is awarded a credit under: